 A traditional knob would work great for volume.

 We often find that minimalist designs are both pleasing to look at and easy to use, but it’s important to keep key features and controls easily accessible.
 With the buttons tucked away underneath the base, it’s super sleek and beautiful, but it makes the device harder to use.
-The same-size-and-shape buttons on the base provide great design unity, but again, since the product is often used in the dark, it makes the controls harder to distinguish from each other and use.
-Each of these examples speak to the importance of making sure form does not hinder the usability of function.
+The same-size-and-shape buttons on the base provide great design unity, but again, since the product is often used in the dark, the controls are harder to distinguish from each other and use.
+Each of these examples speaks to the importance of making sure form does not hinder the usability of function.

 While a customer may purchase a product because of its aesthetic beauty and potential usefulness, those initial good impressions may quickly fade if they find the product difficult to use.
 Then, you’ll have frustrated customers writing bad reviews or, even worse, writing a blog post about your product.